-The Pleasures and Perils of Headship: A Series of Conversations for the Women Heads of ISAS
+The Pleasures and Perils of Headship: A Series of Conversations for Women Heads

 3-part webinar series